|Course Listing||Graduate Student Handbook (Cognition & Perception)||Graduate Student Handbook (Social)|

 4. The Finish

 Orals Package.
 The Academic Affairs Office, based on the date of your defense, prepares an "Orals Package" which contains all the necessary forms for the committee's signatures.
-This package must then be picked up by the sponsor on the day of the orals - not before.
+This package must then be picked up by the student or sponsor on the day of the orals - not before.
 It is then returned to the department office immediately after the orals.
-(When you later submit your final, revised copy of the dissertation to the Academic Affairs Coordinator, your Orals package will be brought to the Degree & Diploma Office.)
+(When you later submit your final, revised copy of the dissertation to the Academic Affairs Office, your Orals package will be brought to the Degree & Diploma Office.)

 The Defense.
 The dissertation and oral defense must both be approved by at least 4 of the 5 members of the full committee.
 There are almost always additional minor revisions that are suggested in the dissertation draft as a result of discussions during the defense, and sometimes major revisions are required.
 Minor revisions are typically approved by the sponsor, but major revisions should be approved by a subset of two or more committee members.